 Choosing a financial adviser is a decision that should not be taken lightly.
 The difference between a good and a bad financial adviser can easily be hundreds of thousands of pounds.
-The problem is that most people have little financial knowledge and have absolute trust in their financial adviser to protect your financial future.

 Questions To Ask Your Financial Adviser

-That all said, below are ten questions to ask your financial adviser at your first meeting.
+Over the years we’ve heard of many people getting swindled out of thousands by an unqualified adviser.
+The problem is that most people have little financial knowledge and have absolute trust in their financial adviser to protect their financial future.
+Below are ten questions to ask your financial adviser at your first meeting.
 Make sure you’re happy with the responses before you sign over your financial future.

 Are You a Registered Independent Financial Adviser?